mmdagent-ex/gene/README.md

    motion/                 Sample dialog motions
 ```

-## Model Specifications

-- 28646 vertices, 47106 surfaces, 13 materials, 12 textures
-- A-pose, MMD-compliant scale
-- 224 bones (supports MMD semi-standard bones)
-- 184 morphs (basic MMD-compliant faces + perfect sync support)
-- Physics: 87 rigid bodies, 92 joints

 ## Usage

 To load model in MMDAgent-EX, just specify the model file "`Gene.pmd`" at `MODEL_ADD` message or other messages.

-To use this model on MMD tools, use "`Gene.pmx`".
+To use this model on MMD tools, use "`Gene.pmx`" and convert it to be used with MMDAgent-EX.

-If you have troubld reading the model, try light-weight version with smaller texture: `Gene_light.pmd`.
+If you have trouble reading the model, try light-weight version with smaller texture: `Gene_light.pmd`.
 The functions are the same.

+See [Official site](https://mmdagent-ex.dev/) for more documentations.

 ## Special morphs